 One of the biggest issues I see people having with their dogs is that a good solid foundation for to establish leadership.
 People gloss over this concept and try to skip straight to the “good stuff” of working on obedience cues thinking that will be how their dog will suddenly become well trained.
 Sadly, without a strong foundation, no matter what you try and build on it, it cannot stand up.

-Whether you are dealing with a young puppy that is just learning for the first time, re-structuring and re-establishing your relationship with your own dog, or trying to establish a relationship with a recently re-homed dog, establishing your position as leader is a crucial first step when it comes to training a dog, especially in Snow Dogs.
-Compliance in a dog can be solicited in a multitude of ways, not all of them necessarily good.
-Most owners lack the experience to be able to see the bigger picture of being able to determine how their actions today will impact their dogs and their behaviour tomorrow.
+Whether you are dealing with a young puppy that is just learning for the first time, re-structuring and re-establishing your relationship with your dog, or trying to establish a relationship with a recently re-homed dog, showing your position as leader is a crucial first step when it comes to training a dog, especially in Snow Dogs.
+Compliance in a dog can be solicited in many ways, not all necessarily good.
+Unfortunately, most owners need more experience to see how their actions today will impact their dogs and their behaviour tomorrow.

 First, What Kind Of Trainer Are You?